ELITE FITNESS

 These are the two most common mistakes that I see in gyms but also in fitness magazines, websites and exercise videos as well.

-They might seem innocent but they make planks less effective, change what muscles are worked and may lead to physical problems down the road.
-In fact, this will only get worse if you carry it into more advanced plank variations.
+In fact, this will only get worse if you carry these mistakes into more advanced plank variations.

 Mistake #1: Head up